lehner/gpt/README.md

 GPT requires the following components:

-1. Grid: Based on the `feature/gpt` branch of https://github.com/lehner/Grid
+1. Grid: Based on the `feature/gpt` branch of https://github.com/lehner/Grid ; please also consult [Grid's README](https://github.com/lehner/Grid/blob/feature/gpt/README.md) for supported architectures
 2. Python 3.6 or newer
-3. MPI implementation (e.g., OpenMPI, MPICH)
+3. Optionally an MPI implementation (e.g., OpenMPI, MPICH); Grid needs to be compiled with "--enable-comms=none" in the absence of MPI.
 4. BLAS and LAPACK libraries

 ## Installation